 New York City

-Loren Riegelhaupt, a communications veteran specializing in corporate communications, crisis management and public affairs campaigns, serves as a Managing Director and Chief of Staff in the New York City office.
+Loren Riegelhaupt, a communications veteran specializing in corporate communications, crisis management and public affairs campaigns, serves as a Managing Director in the New York City office.
 In addition to overseeing the New York public affairs team, Loren leads high profile crisis management and public affairs clients grappling with a variety of issues that can range from state budget negotiations to environmental disputes and from mergers and acquisitions to real estate development and from state and national healthcare debates to complex corporate and financial issues.

 Throughout his career, Loren has excelled at delivering strategic and innovative public relations campaigns for clients facing regulatory, legislative and public interest issues.
 For each client Loren has served as the lead communications advisor and point person for crafting, organizing and delivering an aggressive and thoughtful communications strategy and campaign.